pymo/g750_bluetooth/README.md

 PCB design and firmware
 -----------
 These are in a [separate repo](https://github.com/pymo/wch_micro_kbd/), the PCB design is shared with the Palm Portable Keyboard Bluetooth mod.
+The PCB uses a WCH CH582F chip, which is a RISC V based Bluetooth controller.
+It is low cost, power efficient and easy enough to use, which is why I chose it.

 Demo on Youtube
 -----------